peyrona/mingle/README.md

  **How to install Mingle?**

-> 1. Download lastest release and unzip it inside a folder (e.g. create a folder named 'Mingle').
+> 1. Download lastest release and unzip it.
 >
 > 2. If you have Java 11 or above installed in your PC, you are done.
+>
 >    Otherwise, execute the appropriate 'get-java-*' script (inside 'etc' folder).<br>
->    Note: change the script permissions to make it executable ('chmod +x get_java*' or similar).
+>    **Warning**: the script and the user need to have the right permissions to execute it.

  **What is the easiest way to start?**